What is an LPA?

-You can only put a LPA in place whilst you are capable of understanding the nature and effect of the document i.e. you have the required legal capacity.
-After this point, you cannot enter into a LPA and no one can do so on your behalf.
-In the unfortunate scenario that you don’t have legal mental capacity then deputyship would be required to manage your affairs, which will be significantly more costly and time consuming.
+You can only put an LPA in place whilst you are capable of understanding the nature and effect of doing so.
+You have to have the required legal mental capacity, so if you start to lose mental capacity, you cannot make an LPA and no one can do so on your behalf.

-* All LPA’s have an additional registration fee to the Office of Public Guardian currently set at £82 per LPA.
-These fees can be less if you are on low income or free if you are in receipt of some means tested benefits.
+* All LPA’s have a registration fee to the Office of Public Guardian, currently set at £82 per LPA.
+These fees can be LESS if you are on low income or FREE if you are in receipt of some means tested benefits.

 Find out more about the different types of LPA here